What's the Minimum Credit Score Needed for Approval?

 These include easier approval, lower requirement for cash down payment, and lower interest rates, sometimes substantially lower.
 Even a few percent difference can save you a lot of money over the life of the loan.

 A good to excellent credit score tells the lender that you will always make your payment on time.
 This trust is what makes the difference.
+Lower rates and favorable terms are the incentives for you to get your loan through that company.

 How Your Credit Score is Calculated